ilijajolevski/badges/README.md

 </a>
 ```

-To embed a certificate in your HTML:
+To embed a bigger certificate in your HTML:

 ```html
 <a href="https://certificates.software.geant.org/details/abc123">